TheBigJae/hng_task_2/README.md

-# hng_task_2
+# HNG TASK 2
+Investory List

-A new Flutter project.
+Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Storekeeper App that helps users manage their product inventory locally.

+This is the Release APK Link - https://appetize.io/app/b_pcoc5tfzoqubai3r3zwtdpekhm

 A few resources to get you started if this is your first Flutter project: